-As for the book, Odyssey does an amazing job of capturing an emotional feel for the confusion the band has facing.
-A lack of direction absolutely was causing tension and further exacerbated problems among the remaining three original members.
-Not really knowing how to define or explain what Kiss was going to be in the 1980's enveloped the band, its management, and its label.
+As for the book, Odyssey does a fantastic job of capturing an emotional feel for the confusion the band has facing.
+A lack of direction was causing tension and further exacerbated problems among the remaining three original members.
+Not knowing how to define or explain what KISS was going to be in the 1980s enveloped the band, its management, and its label.

 Odyssey does more than merely regurgitate facts - although the revelation the band toyed with the idea of removing their makeup to coincide with a new Elder inspired image has never mentioned in print before.

-Odyssey really makes the reader feel like a proverbial fly on the wall watching the band's overlooked 1980/1981 experiences unfold.
-Kiss was no longer "Super Kiss" and, to fans of the menacingly dark 1970's band, the early 1980's fall is outright painful and insulting.
-Among the reasons The Elder is so reviled was the perceived attempt to outright replace Kiss' original fans with new ones who would deliver new longevity in a new decade.
+Odyssey makes the reader feel like a proverbial fly on the wall watching the band's overlooked 1980/1981 experiences unfold.
+KISS was no longer "Super KISS" and, to fans of the menacingly dark 1970's group, the early 1980's fall is outright painful and insulting.
+Among the reasons The Elder is so reviled was the perceived attempt to outright replace KISS' original fans with new ones who would deliver new longevity in a new decade.

 The reader, the fan, truly does get pulled into the events as they unfold in the test.
 The writing brings the reader right into the fray, something missing from soulless music bios cranked out by so many publishing houses.

 No all things Elder history are gloomy though.
 (Mercifully)